RULES of the NYSAA

 13. Date, Time And Place Of Hearing

 The arbitrator shall set the date, time, and place for each hearing.
+Unless necessary for technical or legal reasons, all hearings are conducted virtually via a portal with access code.
 The NYSAA shall send a notice of hearing to the parties at least ten (10) business days in advance of the hearing date which can occur only after all deposition have been taken.
 Hearings that take more than one session shall, at the arbitrator’s discretion, be conducted day to day until completed.
-The Parties may opt for virtual online hearing and the Neutrals may authorized a party to be participating virtually online via the web.
-The NYSAA has made access to physical conference room through its partners but allows for the parties to save money and opt for their location, all expenses for the Neutrals are to be refunded or paid in advance by both parties equally or the party choosing to proceed.
+The Parties may opt for in person hearing at the parties’ expenses and additional cost for the Neutral, in that instance, the Neutrals may still for the sake of equity, authorized a witness to be intervening virtually online via the web or telephone.

 14. Representation By Counsel